Sick building syndrome: Management

-SBS, as a non specific blanket term, does not have any specific cause or cure.
+SBS, as a non-specific blanket term, does not have any specific cause or cure.
 Any known cure would be associated with the specific eventual disease that was cause by exposure to known contaminants.
 In all cases, alleviation consists of removing the affected person from the building associated.
-BRI, on the other hand, utilizes treatment appropriate for the contaminant identified within the building (e.g., antibiotics for Legionnaire's disease).
+BRI, on the other hand, utilizes treatment appropriate for the contaminant identified within the building (e.g., antibiotics for Legionnaires' disease).

-In most cases, simply improving the indoor air quality (IAQ) of a particular building will attenuate, or even eliminate, the continued exposure to toxins.
+Improving the indoor air quality (IAQ) of a particular building can attenuate, or even eliminate, the continued exposure to toxins.
+However, a Cochrane review of 12 mold and dampness remediation studies in private homes, workplaces, and schools by two independent authors were deemed to be very low to moderate quality of evidence in reducing adult asthma symptoms and results were inconsistent among children.
 For the individual, the recovery may be a process involved with targeting the acute symptoms of a specific illness, as in the case of mold toxins.
 Treating various building-related illnesses is vital to the overall understanding of SBS.
-Careful analysis by certified building professionals and Medical Doctors can help to identify the exact cause of the BRI, and help to illustrate a causal path to infection.
+Careful analysis by certified building professionals and physicians can help to identify the exact cause of the BRI, and help to illustrate a causal path to infection.
 With this knowledge one can, theoretically, remediate a building of contaminants and rebuild the structure with new materials.
 Office BRI may more likely than not be explained by three events: "Wide range in the threshold of response in any population (susceptibility), a spectrum of response to any given agent, or variability in exposure within large office buildings."

 Isolating any one of the three aspects of office BRI can be a great challenge, which is why those who find themselves with BRI should take three steps, history, examinations, and interventions.
 History describes the action of continually monitoring and recording the health of workers experiencing BRI, as well as obtaining records of previous building alterations or related activity.
 Examinations go hand in hand with monitoring employee health.
 This step is done by physically examining the entire workspace and evaluating possible threats to health status among employees.
 Interventions follow accordingly based on the results of the Examination and History report.